keanehatescoding/strathmore_docs/First year Second Semester Notes/Communications II/CAT 1 Guidelines Answer.md

 7. Link critical reading and critical thinking
 They both involve questioning assumptions.
 Persuasive communication is
-Dominant culture - a culture that is most widely use and practised culture within a given society.
+Dominant culture - a culture that is most widely use and practised culture within a gķven society.
 High context culture
 Individualistic culture.
 Feminine culture